SQL CASE WHEN Multiple Conditions Guide

 END AS shipping_tier

--- Row with VIP + $8,000: matches first clause
+-- Row with premium + $8,000: matches first clause

--- Row with VIP + $200: matches second clause
+-- Row with premium + $200: matches second clause

--- Row with Regular + $6,000: matches third clause
+-- Row with regular + $6,000: matches third clause

--- Row with Regular + $50: falls to ELSECASE WHEN with OR (Alternative Conditions)
+-- Row with regular + $50: falls to ELSECASE WHEN with OR (Alternative Conditions)

 OR allows a single WHEN clause to match any of several conditions.
 The clause fires if at least one condition is TRUE.
 Use OR when multiple distinct scenarios should produce the same result.
 This reduces duplication compared to writing separate WHEN clauses that all return the same value.